TLabAltoh/tlab-sharescreen-client-unity/README.md

 # tlab-sharescreen-client-unity
-This is an [tlab-sharescreen-server-win](https://github.com/TLabAltoh/TLabShareScreen_Server) client program.
+This is an [tlab-sharescreen-server-win](https://github.com/TLabAltoh/tlab-sharescreen-server-win) client program.
 Streaming video over a custom protocol (UDP) and implementing a frame decoder with compute shaders.

+> [!WARNING]
+> Currently this program works well on local host (Windows), but very low performance on Android device.
+Maybe it is worth to replace unity's compute shader with OpenCL, but undecided to work on it.
+Because I don't intend to make this repository practical, because this repository is currently experimental.

 ## Screenshot